NekomimiOwO/AinoCompanion/README.md

 A lot was fixed through this back-and-forth process.
 Many hours were spent on this mod, which I created with a lot of care~

-## Known issues?
-Not sure because I fixed a lot of things...

-- Sometimes she won't find the path to the cart if it is too far away or if the map has dead-ends on the way back.
+### Debug Rays Color Guide

+When `Enable Debug Rays` is turned on in the settings, Ai-Chan will project various colored lines to visualize her internal AI decisions in real-time:

+**Pathfinding & Probing**
+* **Cyan (Light Blue):** represents the active NavMesh GPS route.
+* **White:** Vertical markers showing the exact corners/waypoints of her current NavMesh path.

+**Manual Mode (No navmesh available)**
+* **Cyan (Light Blue):** Free future path.
+The ghost probe traveled its full distance without hitting walls.
+* **Red:** Blocked path.
+A probe hit a wall/obstacle.
+* **Green:** Best chosen path.
+The final, direction the AI selected to move forward safely.
+* **Orange:** Breadcrumb trail system.
+Visualizes the recent safe steps taken by the owner and the links between them.

+**Jumps & Physics**
+* **Blue:** The path directly in front is clear of obstacles during a jump scan.
+* **Green (Vertical):** A confirmed safe landing spot for an automatic jump.
+* **Yellow:** Visualizes the predicted mathematical arc trajectory of an automatic jump.
+* **Magenta:** Marks an abyss/drop-off detected, or a valid elevated ledge she is preparing to jump onto.

+**Interactions**
+* **Purple (Crosshair):** Door detection radar.
+Shows the area she is scanning to find map doors.
+* **Magenta (Laser):** When she locks onto a closed door and is about to physically push it open.

+## Known issues

-- Her pathfinding is kinda experimental, so she might get lost if no one is in her direct line of sight.
+- Her pathfinding is kinda experimental, so she might get lost if no one is in her direct line of sight, mainly in outside the navmesh.
 - When spawning, she sometimes won't attach to the NavMesh properly and won't move (or moves very slowly).
 Just grab her and release; she will correct it.
-- For the multiplayer client, its rotation might appear jittery or stuck.
+(I'm not sure if this is still happening)
+- If the item explodes in her hand while she is carrying it, the item is not destroyed.

 ## Mod architecture (Just for curiosity, line counts might be outdated)